|Home / Your Preserves|

 Approximately fifteen miles of trails are available for you to explore.
 For example, The Stevens Creek Nature Trail, with a self-guided 3 mile loop with interpretation, which descends into the forested canyon, continues along the creek, and heads back up through grasslands.

-The Black Mountain Backpack Camp , the only campsite on District lands provides visitors with a camping experience just one half-hour away by car from the cities below.
+The only campsite on District lands provides visitors with a camping experience just one half-hour away by car from the cities below.
 The camp is a 1.5-mile hike from Page Mill Road, including a 500-foot uphill climb from the parking lot.
 A permit is required and the fee is $2 per night per camper.
-Please call the District office for more information or to obtain a permit; permits applications are also available online.
 For campsite availability, please see our online calendar.
-If no campsites are listed for a date, all campsites are booked, and there is no availability.
+Use the online permit application to reserve a campsite.

 HOW TO GET THERE